Guidelines for Writing Job Vacancies

 Competition amongst employers for recruiting the right calibre of student/graduate is intense.
 Careful attention should be given when writing your job advert so that students and graduates are presented with detailed and accurate information regarding the opportunity and have a clear understanding of the qualities and competencies needed to perform the role successfully, as this will ensure the most suitable candidates apply.

 Unlike general recruitment websites, this system allows you to target students and graduates of the University of Bolton, therefore please take the opportunity to tailor your offer to this audience.

 When entering details for your advertisement on our system the following guidance is suggested:

 Position Title: This is the first text that students will see when searching for a vacancy within the system.
 Make it brief but to the point.
 For example, ‘Financial Risk Analyst’ is better than just stating ‘Analyst’.
-Also try and make the distinction between a placement and graduate role.
+It is also useful to make the distinction between a placement and a graduate role where applicable.